-This report provides a realistic assessment of future production in the the top ten tight oil and shale gas plays.
-It is most extensive of Hughes’s highly regarded independent analyses of U.S. shale production.
+How Long Will the Shale Revolution Last? provides a realistic assessment of future production in the top U.S. tight oil and shale gas plays.
+It is most extensive of our highly regarded analyses of U.S. shale production.

 The Future is Rural challenges the conventional wisdom about the future of food in our modern, globalized world.
-It is a much-needed reality check that explains why certain trends we take for granted–like the decline of rural areas and the dependence of farming and the food system on fossil […]
+It is a much-needed reality check that explains why certain trends we take for granted are historical anomalies.

 Award-winning journalist Matthieu Auzanneau deftly traces how oil became a national and then global addiction, outlines the enormous consequences of that addiction, sheds new light on major historical and contemporary figures, and raises new questions about the conventional history of oil.
 Foreword by Richard Heinberg.